ereslibre/kubernetes-cluster-vagrant/README.md

 * [Vagrant](https://www.vagrantup.com/)
 * Kubernetes cloned under `$GOPATH/src/k8s.io/kubernetes`

-## Base image
+## Base box

-The base image will contain some general images that will be used later when creating the cluster.
+The base box will contain some general images that will be used later when creating the cluster.
 These images are defined in [`container_images.json`](base-box/configs/container_images.json).
 At the moment they are: